TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

 ---

-## Terminology note — TRAVEL BASKET, TRAVEL BASKET ELEMENT and ORDER
+## Terminology note — TRAVEL BASKET, TRAVEL BASKET ELEMENT, SALES TRANSACTION and order

 At the beginning of this use case, the TRANSPORT CUSTOMER may still manage a **locked TRAVEL BASKET** containing one or more **TRAVEL BASKET ELEMENT(s)**, still part of the shopping/purchase preparation state.
 Each TRAVEL BASKET ELEMENT contains one CUSTOMER PURCHASE PACKAGE, as defined in BUC-B.

-The term **ORDER** may be used from the moment the purchase has been confirmed sufficiently to create a binding or pre-binding order state.
-This is typically after the customer has validated the basket and the Retailer has created, requested or received an ORDER referencing one or more DISTRIBUTOR(s).
-In that case:
+The term **order** is not defined as a reference business concept in Transmodel.
+It may be implemented from the moment the purchase has been confirmed sufficiently  (and "order" may be already pre-created at the beginning of the use-case).
+It may be explicitly used by a local implementation or by an external retailing system.
+Instead, the appropriate Transmodel concept to use when the purchase is confirmed is **SALES TRANSACTION**.
+A SALES TRANSACTION should be used from the moment the customer has validated the basket and the sale is sufficiently confirmed to be recorded by the Retailer :
     - the TRAVEL BASKET becomes the purchase input;
-    - each TRAVEL BASKET ELEMENT may become or feed an ORDER component;
+    - each TRAVEL BASKET ELEMENT contributes to the confirmed purchase;
-    - each CUSTOMER PURCHASE PACKAGE remains traceable inside the ORDER;
+    - each CUSTOMER PURCHASE PACKAGE remains traceable;
+    - the confirmed sale is represented by a SALES TRANSACTION;
-    - payment may be managed at ORDER level and/or ORDER component level.
+    - payment may be associated with the SALES TRANSACTION and/or the CUSTOMER PURCHASE PACKAGE(s).

-In this use case, **TRAVEL BASKET / TRAVEL BASKET ELEMENT** is used when describing the payment process until his validation, and **ORDER** is used after the payment validation.
-However, this may vary depending on the system (and ORDER may be already pre-created at the begining of the use-case).
+In this use case, **TRAVEL BASKET / TRAVEL BASKET ELEMENT** is used when describing the payment process until payment validation, and **SALES TRANSACTION** is used after the payment validation.
+However, this may vary depending on the system.
+The confirmed sale should be represented by SALES TRANSACTION, created or confirmed only when the purchase has reached a sufficiently binding state, typically after successful payment validation.

 ## Actors & Context